codefresh-io/docs.codefresh.io/_docs/single-sign-on/oidc.md

 To access the SSO configuration at the account level.

-1. Click on your avatar at the top right of the GUI and select *Account settings*
+1. Click on your avatar at the top right of the GUI and select *Account settings*.
-1. In the new screen, select *Single Sign-on* from the left sidebar
+1. In the new screen, select *Single Sign-on* from the left sidebar.

 {% include image.html
 lightbox="true"